casper-ecosystem/casper-manager/FAQ.md

 ## How do I reach out for snap support?

-You can open an issue on this repository or reach out directly to @killianhash on the Casper Network discord https://discord.com/invite/casperblockchain
+You can open an issue on this repository or reach out directly to @killianhash on the [Casper Network Discord server](https://discord.gg/caspernetwork).